Isangeles/ignite/README.md

 ## Contributing
 You are welcome to contribute to project development.

-If you looking for things to do, then check the TODO file or contact maintainer(dev@isangeles.pl).
+If you looking for things to do, then check the TODO file or contact maintainer(ds@isangeles.dev).

 When you find something to do, create a new branch for your feature.
 After you finish, open a pull request to merge your changes with master branch.